AxhJoseph/Banking-app-frontend/README.md

 ## Demo
-Check out the live demo here: [Live Preview](https://axhjoseph.github.io/Banking-app-frontend/)
+Check out the live demo here: [Updating layout please visit later](https://axhjoseph.github.io/Banking-app-frontend/)

 *Note:* This app was designed and optimized for mobile devices.
 For the best experience, please switch to mobile view or resize your browser window to simulate a mobile screen.